dynamicexpresso/DynamicExpresso/README.md

 ## Analyzing an expression

-To check if a given expression is valid or not you can use the `Interpreter.Analyze` method.
+To check if a given expression is valid or not you can use the `Interpreter.TryParse` method.
-This is useful when you want to provide a feedback for a user that has written an expression.
+This is useful when you want to provide a feedback for a user that has written an expression without catching the exception.

 ## Performance and multithreading